-You can find polenta at the supermarket or in wholefood stores usually near the pasta and rice or in bulk bins.
+You can find polenta at the supermarket or in wholefood stores.
+It is usually near the pasta and rice or in bulk bins.

 How to make baked polenta chips

-Quick-cook or instant polenta needs very little time to prepare to achieve a gooey, porridge-like consistency.
+Quick-cook or instant polenta needs very little cooking time to achieve a gooey, porridge-like consistency.

 In the below recipe, I share how I prepare polenta on the stovetop.
-However, it is possible to cook polenta in a microwave, cooking it on high heat and stirring a few times over the 5 minute cook time.
+However, cooking polenta in a microwave is possible.
+Cook it on high heat and stir a few times throughout the 5-minute cooking time.

 Although polenta is quick to cook, you’ll need to allow 1 hour for the polenta to cool before you can cut it.
 Once cooled, it will be quite firm and cut easily without crumbling.